carbon-language/carbon-lang/mlir/docs/Tutorials/Toy/Ch-2.md

 ### Op vs Operation: Using MLIR Operations

 Now that we have defined an operation, we will want to access and transform it.
+In MLIR, there are two main classes related to
-In MLIR, there are two main classes related to operations: `Operation` and `Op`.
+operations: `Operation` and `Op`.
+The `Operation` class is used to generically model all operations.
+It is 'opaque', in the sense that it does not describe the properties of particular operations or types of operations.
+Instead, the 'Operation' class provides a general API into an operation instance.
+On the other hand, each specific type of operation is represented by an `Op` derived class.
+For instance `ConstantOp` represents a operation with zero inputs, and one output, which is always set to the same value.  `Op` derived classes act as smart pointer wrapper around a `Operation*`, provide operation-specific accessor methods, and type-safe properties of operations.
+This means that when we define our Toy operations, we are simply defining a clean, semantically useful interface for building and interfacing with the `Operation` class.
+This is why our `ConstantOp` defines no class fields; all the data structures are stored in the referenced `Operation`.
+A side effect is that we always pass around `Op` derived classes by value, instead of by reference or pointer (*passing by value* is a common idiom and applies similarly to attributes, types, etc).
+Given a generic `Operation*` instance, we can always get a specific `Op` instance using LLVM's casting
-Operation is the actual opaque instance of the operation, and represents the general API into an operation instance.
-An `Op` is the base class of a derived operation, like `ConstantOp`, and acts as smart pointer wrapper around a `Operation*`.
-This means that when we define our Toy operations, we are actually providing a clean interface for building and interfacing with the `Operation` class; this is why our `ConstantOp` defines no class fields.
-Therefore, we always pass these classes around by value, instead of by reference or pointer (*passing by value* is a common idiom and applies similarly to attributes, types, etc).
-We can always get an instance of our toy operation by using LLVM's casting infrastructure:
+infrastructure:

 ```c++
 void processConstantOp(mlir::Operation *operation) {